rsyncOSX/RsyncUIdocs/content/post/Snapshots.md

 title =  "Snapshots"
 tags = ["snapshot"]
 categories = ["synchronize"]
-description = "Snapshot is a very effective method for saving changes to file." lastmod = "2020-12-13"
+lastmod = "2020-12-13"
 +++
 Utilizing snapshot is an effective method for restore of previous versions of data and deleted files.
 Snapshot utilize [hardlinks](https://en.wikipedia.org/wiki/Hard_link) and only changed and deleted files are saved as separate files in a snapshot.
 Files which are not changed are hardlinks to the original file.